FabianGM/Alset-Magazine-subscription/README.md

 ---
 ## Step 1 Installation
 1. Install ASP .NET CORE
+2. Install Blazor App
-2. Use Postman or a tool to run the API
+3. Use Postman or a tool to run the API
-3. SQL Server
+4. SQL Server

 ## Step 2 Initialize the Back-End and Front-End of the application